Please note that Tapas no longer supports Internet Explorer.

 He smiled faintly.
 “Would it be too forward of me to ask,” he murmured in a voice just above a whisper, “how a man such as yourself can so carelessly wear such things in a city like this?
 Aren’t you afraid of what might happen?”

-The merchant chuckled, low and smooth.
+The merchant chuckled softly.
 “I bear no affection for these trinkets.
 They’re just objects.
 Easily replaced, if you know the right people.”

 Cain tilted his head.
 “The right people?”

-“Business is good,” a hint of pride curling at the edge of his words.
+“Business is good,” he said with a hint of pride.
 “I have connections across Zidor, though Xaweth remains my heartland.
 If I want something, I get it.
 But…” he leaned back, swirling the scotch in his glass.
 “When things come too easily, they lose their taste.”

 Cain’s lips curved.
 “And yet you still come here,” he said softly, “to buy the company of others.”